 St. Matthew's University is a place where everybody knows your name!
 The Residence Hall forms a community of students where lifelong friendships and professional partnerships begin with getting to know your classmates and fellow students in your new home close to campus.

 Whether you grab a couple of neighbors to study for your anatomy examination or to go out and explore the island, living in the Residence Hall is a perfect environment.
 You will find living here will give you an atmosphere conducive to academic success and extra-curricular enjoyment.
-Our building policies help reinforce and maintain this setting throughout your stay.
+The Residence Hall policies help reinforce and maintain this setting throughout your stay.
 Open the front door and be greeted with a big smile, friends waiting to be made, and a place where before long, everyone will know your name!

 New students arriving on the island live in a Residence Hall for at least one semester, and frequently stay as many semesters as they like.
 It is a beautiful facility just two miles from Campus and bus service is provided several times per day.
 This arrangement makes your arrival in and transition to living in another country smooth and comfortable.
 Single and double rooms are available.